Adalab/modulo-1-evaluacion-intermedia-SandML3/README.md

 # Simplified version of the home section of the adalab website

-Exercise carried out for the intermediate evaluation of module 1 in Adalab
+Exercise carried out for the intermediate evaluation of module 1 in Adalab.